fbi-templates/fbi-task-migrate/README.md

 # fbi-task-migrate
-Migration a fbi 2.x project to 3.0
+Migrate a fbi 2.x project to 3.0

 > This is a fbi task.
 If you haven't installed [fbi](https://github.com/AlloyTeam/fbi) yet, use the following command to install.
 >